parisrb/paris-rb.org/README.en.md

 ## Development workflow

-The development workflow is based on [GitHub flow](https://guides.github.com/introduction/flow/) :
+The development workflow is based on [GitHub flow](https://guides.github.com/introduction/flow/):

 * any code change (new feature, bug fix, etc) should come from a ticket (a GitHub *issue*)
 * any code change should go through a code *review* in a Pull Request

-A good way to create a Pull Request is to :
+A good way to create a Pull Request is to:

 * create on your local a new branch that correspond to the ticket/issue using ```git checkout master && git pull && git checkout -b fix/13```
 * modify code and add commits to your branch.
 Your commits should refer to the ticket you are working on (use keywords like *fix* or *see*)
 * push code to GitHub ```git push origin fix/13```
-* open a PUll Request
+* open a Pull Request
 * wait for a code review and modify your code according to the comments you get

 ## Deploy to production